Official Competition Details, Rules and Format

 IV.1 Objective

 Navigation is a practice that is thousands of years old.
 It is used on land by hikers and soldiers, on the sea by sailors, and in the air by pilots.
-Procedures have continuously improved from line-of-sight to moss on trees to dead reckoning to celestial observation to use of the Global Positioning System (GPS).
+Procedures have continuously improved from line-of-sight to moss on trees to dead reckoning to celestial observation to use of the GPS.
 The challenge in this event is for a vehicle to autonomously travel from a starting point to a number of target destinations (waypoints or landmarks) and return to home base, given only the coordinates of the targets in latitude and longitude.

 IV.2 On-Board Sensors

 It is expected that most contestants will use Differential GPS, but non-differential GPS is allowed as well as dead reckoning with compasses, gyros, and wheel odometers.
 Vision systems and/or sonar and laser rangefinders may be used for obstacle detection.
 There are a number of handheld GPS systems that connect to laptop computers available on the market for under $200.
 Garmin, SkyMap/GPS, and Magellan are some; Earthmate even has one for Macintosh.
 These may not be convenient to integrate in vehicle control programs.
 However, differential GPS units are available from Hemisphere GPS, Trimble, Thales, Magellan, Garmin, NovAtel, and Starlink (and possibly others).
 Differential correction signals are available in the Southeast Michigan area from the U.S. Coast Guard.
 WAAS or any of the commercial suppliers of corrections are also allowed.
-The use of commercial base station to supplement your on board GPS unit is not permitted.
+The use of a base station to supplement the on board GPS unit is not permitted.

 IV.3 GPS Course

-The competition course will be run on grass and will be approximately 55 by 65 meters (roughly 0.1 acre), and the total travel distance on the course will be on the order of 220 meters depending on the route chosen for the vehicles.
+The competition course will be run on grass and will be approximately 50 by 65 meters (roughly 0.8 acre), and the total travel distance on the course will be on the order of 200 meters depending on the route chosen for the vehicles.
 The exact waypoint locations will be marked on the grass for use by the judges, but there will be no standup markers to indicate those positions.
 Construction barrels, barricades, fences, and certain other obstacles will be located on the course in such positions that they must be circumvented to reach the waypoints.
 These may be randomly moved between runs.

 No team participant is allowed on the course before the team’s first run, and only one team member is allowed on the course during a run.
+This shall in no case be the faculty advisor.

-IV.4 RUN PROCEDURE AND SCORING
+IV.5 RUN PROCEDURE AND SCORING

-IV.5 Run Termination
+IV.6 Run Termination

 All runs will be terminated by an E-stop (by the students or the judges) signaled by a judge’s whistle or bell, either:

-• If any part of the vehicle leaves the perimeter of the field
+• If any part of the vehicle leaves the perimeter of the field other than at a start/finish box.

 • If the vehicle strikes any obstacle.

-• If six minutes have elapsed since the start of the run (220 meters in six minutes is 1.4 miles per hour).
+• If six minutes have elapsed since the start of the run (200 meters in six minutes is 1.2 miles per hour).

 • In all cases the judges' call will be final.